ex0-tekk/Diabolist-VR/README.md

 ---

-Difficulty Settings for Followers GIVING DAMAGE can be adjusted in the Nethers Follower Framework mod settings inside MCM.
-It is also possible to ADD custom Followers like Inigo and Lucien into the Framework so they can use the NFF rules, I have tested this feature extensively over months of playtime as I always take these followers with me on ALL playthrough adventures, and it works like a charm, Access their dialogue menu after recruiting them into your party and then simply choose the NFF Import option.
-Please read this very helpful **[PDF Guide](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=153383&game_id=1704)** from the author of this mod, if needed, as NFF has a slew of options to get acquainted with
+Difficulty Settings for Followers GIVING DAMAGE and TAKING DAMAGE can be adjusted in the Nethers Follower Framework mod settings inside MCM.
+It is also possible to ADD custom Followers like Inigo and Lucien into the Framework so they can use the NFF rules, I have tested this feature extensively over years of playtime as I always take these followers with me on ALL playthrough adventures, and it works like a charm, Access their dialogue menu after recruiting them into your party and then simply choose the NFF Import option.
+Please read this very helpful **[PDF Guide](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=153383&game_id=1704)** from the author of this mod, if needed, as NFF has a slew of options to get acquainted with.

-Also included is **[Ashien's Cursed Rings](https://www.nexusmods.com/skyrim/mods/64530).** This mod is a set of rings located in a Riverwood chest near the trader merchant, these will help your followers effectively TAKE DAMAGE at higher levels, so as to not be god-like DMG sponges if you decide to NOT Use Nethers Follower Framework for these exact same options.

 ![NFF](https://user-images.githubusercontent.com/78007822/139795556-8f090a9c-5fd6-473e-98be-26f89e807455.png)